-A credit cardholder adds another person as an authorized user on their credit card account.
-An authorized user is someone added to a credit card account and who can use the card to make purchases.
+A credit card holder adds another person as an authorized user on their credit card account.
+An authorized user is someone added to a credit card account who can use the card to make purchases.
 However, the authorized user is not the primary account holder on the card.

 Once an authorized user is added to the account, the entire history of that credit card account appears on the authorized user's credit report and included in their credit score.
 None of the primary cardholder's other cards or loans will appear on the authorized user's credit history, just the one card.

-If you're added as an authorized user on a credit card whereby the primary cardholder has a positive payment history, you might see a boost in your credit score.
-On the other hand, late payments and high credit card balances for the primary card holder could hurt the authorized user's credit score.
+If you're added as an authorized user on a credit card and the primary cardholder has a positive payment history, you might see a boost in your credit score.
+On the other hand, late payments and high credit card balances for the primary cardholder could hurt the authorized user's credit score.
 Conversely, the primary cardholder who has added the authorized user could see a hit to their credit score if the authorized user has a poor credit history.

 You must check with the credit card company and the credit agency to determine whether their credit scoring models include authorized users.
 Not all credit card companies report authorized user accounts to credit bureaus, partly because of the cost and partly because of the way the practice has been abused.

 When the mortgage meltdown began, lenders realized they'd been defrauded and criticized the way authorized user accounts could be manipulated to artificially inflate credit scores.
-In response, FICO tweaked their eponymous score to help lenders better predict fraudulent authorized user accounts.
+In response, FICO tweaked its formula to help lenders better predict fraudulent authorized user accounts.
 The company originally planned to remove authorized user accounts from the calculation completely, but fortunately for legitimate authorized users, FICO chose the more consumer-friendly route.

 Is Piggybacking Illegal?